 “People are naturally averse to change, and teams aren’t going to embrace a new process unless it’s mandatory,” the growth marketing consultant says.

 However, sometimes even mandatory processes can get ignored, as one of his clients found out.
 In response, the company took an extreme step.
 When some sales reps ignored constant reminders to log customer meeting notes into the CRM, the leadership finally put their foot down.

 Accounts that weren’t updated were simply reassigned to other sales reps on the team.
 Merging duplicate accounts helps here, too.

 There was outrage for a month, but “once the reps started losing accounts [and subsequently their sales incentives], everything fell into place,” says the consultant.

 Employees want to be heard.
 Those who feel like they are, work 4.6 times harder.

 Decision-makers should therefore get employees’ perspectives on what they want out of the CRM.
 Employees who are involved in the decision can own the decision.
 They’re much more likely to use something they chose.

 Feedback can be gathered through simple online surveys or informal discussion groups.
 Management can also get team leaders to collect and compile employees’ thoughts.
 The process has an added benefit of increasing horizontal communication.

-A CRM can greatly improve how a company functions, and that leads to a better bottom line.
+A CRM, with clean, actionable data, can greatly improve how a company functions, and that leads to a better bottom line.
 To keep your new CRM from being a white elephant, however, teams need to be aligned in using it.
 Proper planning can help organizations create the conditions for 100% adoption of their new CRM.